folutade/KnowThatYouAnointed/content/posts/the-party.md

   And **every day that glass mirror get tougher to watch**
   I tie my stomach in knots*

-* On “Real” from *good kid, m.A.A.d city", after accepting Jesus as his savior Kendrick was finally able to see himself clearly in the mirror.
+* On “Real” from *good kid, m.A.A.d city*, after accepting Jesus as his savior, Kendrick was finally able to see himself clearly in the mirror.

   * *I do what I wanna do
   I say what I wanna say, when I feel, and I